fatfisz/grunt-react-renderize/README.md

 ### Usage Examples

 #### Default Options
-Rendering the component from a file into Grunt config.
+This should render the component from a file into Grunt config.

 ```js
 grunt.initConfig({